 DVDs in the condo: Feel free to watch our DVD collection, please return them to their storage case.

 Music in the condo: The DVD player also plays CDs.
 The audio cord on the stereo receiver will plug into your iPhone or MP3 player’s earphone jack.

 Freezing fish: Bring zip lock bags and you can take fish home.
 You can buy a small cooler at the Maxi Bodega store in Jaco.
 Plan on freezing fish at least 24 hours before taking it home.

-Critters on the back porch: Pick up some dry cat food at the market and put out a bowl to attract the birds, pesotes, raccoons and the wild cats that roam the grounds.
-Also, the tree out back is home to lots of iguanas.
+Critters on the back porch: You'll see birds, pesotes, raccoons and lots of hummingbirds.
+Also, the tree out back is home to several big iguanas.
 How many can you spot?